amandapsenarathne/amandapsenarathne/README.md

-Hi, I'm Amanda 👋.
+Hi, I'm Amanda.
 I build scalable, user-centered applications designed to be clean and maintainable.